-- You should be able to find the asymptotes (horizontal and vertical) of a linear-to-linear rational function, and be able to sketch the graph of a rational function like those in problem 14.1 - You should be able to model with linear-to-linear rational functions.
+- You should be able to find the asymptotes (horizontal and vertical) of a linear-to-linear rational function, and be able to sketch the graph of a linear-to-linear rational function. - You should be able to model with linear-to-linear rational functions.
 This comes down to finding a rational function of the form whose graph